North Carrizo Creek

 North Carrizo Creek forms in Baca County, Colorado at the confluence of East Carrizo Creek and West Carrizo Creek, at a point about 6 miles north of the Preston Monument, the tripoint of Colorado, Oklahoma and New Mexico.
-North Carrizo Creek then flows generally south-southeast into Oklahoma to join the Cimarron River northeast of Kenton, Oklahoma.
+North Carrizo Creek then flows generally south-southeast into Oklahoma to join the Cimarron River northeast of Kenton, Oklahoma and near Black Mesa.
+The creek is about 12 mile long in straight-line distance from its head to its mouth.
+Most of the land near the creek is privately owned, although a few tracts of land in Colorado are part of Comanche National Grassland.
+There are no towns and only a few ranches along or near the creek.